LeicHHH/C-DataStruct/README.md

 ### DataStructures in C

-Some of my implementations of Stacks,Ternary tree(Character order) and undirected graphs in C
+Some of my implementations of sorting,stacks,ternary tree(character order) and undirected graphs in C.

 #### Authors
 Sebastian Mahuzier.